What Is Gut Barrier Support, Who May Benefit, and Who Should Be Cautious

 1. Who should learn more about gut barrier health?

-People with persistent digestive issues, inflammatory symptoms, or interest in microbiome–immune interactions may benefit.
+People with persistent digestive issues, inflammatory symptoms, or interest in microbiome–immune interactions may benefit from learning more about gut barrier and intestinal lining health.

 2. Is gut barrier support only for “leaky gut”?